South Australian Bar Association

 A copy of the Policy can be found here.

 The Bar Association has a Professional Standards Scheme (which commenced on 1 July 2012 and was renewed on 1 July 2017).
-All ordinary and bar reader members are automatically subscribed to and obliged to comply with the terms and conditions of the Scheme.
+All ordinary members are automatically subscribed to and obliged to comply with the terms and conditions of the Scheme.

-A copy of the Scheme policy can be found here.
+A copy of the Scheme instrument can be found here.

 Members benefit by having their occupational liability capped to an amount of $1.5 million (to the extent that liability can be capped under the Professional Standards Act 2004 (SA)).